darioielardi/flutter_speed_dial/README.md

 ## Usage

-The SpeedDial widget is built to be placed in the `Scaffold.floatingActionButton` parameter.
+The SpeedDial widget is built to be placed in the `Scaffold.floatingActionButton` argument, replacing the `FloatingActionButton` widget.
-It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` parameter though.
+It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` argument, but it's possible to set right/bottom margin with the `marginRight` and `marginBottom` arguments (default to 16) to place the button anywhere in the screen.
-The use with the `Scaffold.bottomNavigationBar` is possible but the floating button will be placed above the bar, so the `BottomAppBar.hasNotch` should be `false`.
+Using the `Scaffold.bottomNavigationBar` the floating button will be always placed above the bar, so the `BottomAppBar.hasNotch` should be always `false`.

 **Labels**